laserpants/playground/blog/number_representation_part_1.md

 part of this is the use of *numeral systems*, such as the binary and hexadecimal number formats.
-Numeral systems (also called number systems) are methods and notation for expressing numbers in concrete form, including formats used for internal representation of numeric values in computer memory.
+Numeral systems (also called number systems) are methods and notation for expressing numbers in concrete form, including formats used for internal processing of numeric values in computer memory.

 ### Numbers and numerals